sboursault/training/README.md

 ---
 👌 __WHAT WE'VE LEARNED__

-- User creates his first test in autonomy
+  - Cypress runner in action with execution logs and chrome inspector
+  - Mocha api (before, beforeEach, describe, it)
+  - Cypress api (visit, get, click, should, and)
+  - CSS selectors based on class and data-test-id
+  - Introduction to retryability (Timeout to find elements)
+  - Introduction to test isolation (basket is automatically emptied betwin tests)
 ---
-👍 __WHAT WE PRACTICED__
-- Cypress api: should, and
-- Retryability
----

 <br>

 ## Refactor with page object

+---
+🧩 __PRIMARY OBJECTIVE__

+- Know how to improve maintanabitly with the Page Object pattern
+---

-Our test quickly becomes complex, and not so easy to read.
+_Our test quickly becomes complex, and not so easy to read._
-Let's rewrite it with a page object.
+_Let's rewrite it with a page object._

 ```typescript
 // catalogue.page.ts

 class CataloguePage {